shpml/fundamentals/10_chapter/09_exercise.md

 <a class="jsbin-embed" href="http://jsbin.com/guvuva/1/embed?html&height600">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.35.12"></script>

-In this exercise we're going to practice manipulating the DOM by updating our Reading List site, which is a little outdated.
+In this exercise we're going to practice manipulating the DOM by updating our "Reading List" site, which is a little outdated.

 For now, we'll run our JavaScript to update the DOM when the page loads.
 In the next lesson we'll take a look at how we can update the page based on a user's actions; maybe we'll add a list item when the user clicks on a button.
 Or, perhaps we'll remove a list item when the user clicks on an 'X' icon.